cmardonespino/AutoPower/docker/README.md

 ### Detailed Steps
-* First you need to clone this repository in a directory.
-* Enter in the path of the directory clonated from your prompt where are the files and folders specificated in 'Features' and write <b>docker build . -t autopower/datapower</b>.
-With this, you build a new image of ibm-datapower named 'autopower/datapower' with the features specificated in the first point of 'Specific Objetives'.
+* Enter in the path 'docker' of the directory clonated and write <b>docker build . -t autopower/datapower</b>.
+With this, you will build a new image of ibm-datapower named 'autopower/datapower' with the issures solved mentioned in 'Why I need to do this?'.
-* Once created our own image of datapower with <b>Dockerfile</b>, write <b>docker-compose up</b>.
-With this, you lift up the two containers.
+* Once created our own image of datapower with <b>Dockerfile</b>, you can continue the following [steps](../README.md)
-* Finally, enter in your localhost URL: https://localhost:9090/ and feeling free to make configurations in webGUI datapower